MIDS-at-Duke/uds-2024-flyingsloths/README.md

 ## Results

-The results of the analysis reveal a consistent positive correlation between insurance coverage and the likelihood of receiving a lung cancer diagnosis across all time periods.
+The results of the analysis reveal a consistent positive impact of insurance coverage on the likelihood of receiving a lung cancer diagnosis across all time periods.
 The implementation of the ACA strengthened this relationship, indicating the importance of healthcare access in detecting and managing cancer.

 ## Conclusion